-His first involvement with the African gold export business started in the early days of the logging concession in Liberia.
+His first involvement in the gold business began around the same time that he obtained his logging concession in Liberia.

-Liberia is not a big gold producer; nevertheless it has a long history of alluvial gold and diamond mining, although iron ore used to be a major product.
-Artisanal workings account for 98% of gold and diamonds produced.
+Liberia is not a big gold producer; nevertheless, it has a long history of alluvial gold and diamond artisanal mining, although iron ore, industrially mined, used to be its major export commodity.
+Artisanal mining still accounts today for 98% of gold and diamonds produced in this country.

-Within the limits of his concession several thousands of miners used to extract alluvial gold on a daily basis.
-Alluvial deposits were found in stream or river beds, usually as native metal, and may contain in excess of 90% gold.
+Within the limits of his logging concession (a whopping 1 million acres), several thousand miners used to extract alluvial gold on daily basis.
+Alluvial deposits were found in the streams or the riverbeds, usually as native metal, and may contain in excess 90% of pure gold.
 These deposits were widespread within the concession area.
-It was estimated that 5,000 people were directly and indirectly involved in artisanal and small scale gold mining activities in that county.
-They work 5 days a week (being mostly Muslims they do not work Mondays and Fridays).
-Considering occasional stops and holidays, it is reasonable to consider that a miner worked 250 days/a.
-An individual miner would make 30 g Au/a or 0.12 g Au/day.
-At least 50 to 70% of the miners were women, and children might represent 10 to 20% of the work force.
-All processing steps, such as ore-transporting, crushing and panning, were conducted mainly by women and kids.
+It was estimated that 5,000 people were directly and indirectly involved in artisanal and small-scale gold mining activities in that part of the country.
+They used to work 5 days a week (being mostly Muslim they do not work Fridays and Saturdays).
+Considering occasional weather and conflict related stops and holidays, it is reasonable to consider that a miner worked around 250 days per year.
+An individual miner would make and average of 30 grams of gold per year, or 0.12 g Au/day.
+At least 50%-70% of the miners were women, and children might represent 10%- 20% of the work force.
+All processing steps, such as ore-transporting, crushing, and panning, were conducted mainly by women and kids.

-The concession area was situated midway between Upper and Lower Lofa counties on the west of Liberia and running along the Guinean border, in an area of intensive alluvial gold mining, known as Gold Camp, where artisanal miners have been working for many decades and many small mining operations have worked for generations.
-The subsequent discovery of primary deposits up-stream led to the development of two major hard rock artisanal mining camps within and near the logging concession area.
+The concession area was situated midway between Upper and Lower Lofa counties on the northwest of Liberia and running along the Guinean border, in an area of intensive alluvial gold mining, known as Gold Camp, where artisanal miners have been working for many decades and many small mining operations have been operating for generations.
+The subsequent discovery of primary deposits up-stream led to the development of two major hard rock artisanal mining camps within or close to the logging concession area.

-On other hand the policy of his company was that the support from the communities in which we operate was critical to the long term success of their operation.
+On other hand the policy of his company was that the support of the communities in which it operates was critical to the long-term success of the operation.
 By working in cooperation with our host communities, including the miners, they endeavor to create sustainable, long-term economic and social opportunities.
-In general terms their relationship with the host communities was excellent.
+In general terms their relationship with the host communities was close to excellent.

 Afterwards he used to bring the gold to Monrovia and get the Gov assay, pay the export taxes and get the export paperwork.
 The funny thing was that the Ministry of Mines did have neither equipment nor technicians to conduct any kind of assay, but nevertheless he should pay for that inexistent official assay.

 When he had put together a serious amount of gold he used to fly (with the Coke –Antonov 24– or the JAK-40) to Abidjan to connect with Air France to Europe.
-At that time he used to bring the gold along with him in cabin and he would always remember the first time he arrived to Abidjan with the very first 55 Kg.
-The ingots were placed in several timber boxes and he had to buy, at the airport, two wheeled suitcases to move around and to carry the gold to the plane.
-The best he could find were a very bad quality Made-in-China canvas bags and the wheels spoiled before reaching the plane.
-To climb the airstairs with the 55 Kg was an impossible task and he didn’t want to leave one bag downstairs unattended, so finally three kind airhostesses came down and all together took the cargo into the cabin.
+At that time, he used to bring the gold along with him in cabin and he would always remember the first time he arrived at Abidjan with the very first 55 Kg.
+The ingots were placed in several small timber boxes and he had to buy, at the airport, two wheeled suitcases to move around and to carry the gold to the plane.
+The best he could find were an awfully bad quality –Made-in-China– canvas bags and the wheels spoiled in his way to the plane.
+To climb the airstairs with the 55 Kg was an impossible task, and he did not want to leave one bag downstairs unattended, so finally three kind Air France airhostesses came down and all together took the cargo into the cabin.
 Before reaching the planes door one of the bags gave up and one of the timber boxes fell downstairs and broke in pieces.
 It was quite embarrassing to take his seat sweating profusely with one cheap and spoiled bag scratching the plane’s carpet, one white timber box under his arm and three precious gold ingots that the hostesses brought in their hands.
-If he was trying to keep a low profile he just got the opposite: a big cabin show.
-That’s Africa.
+If he was trying to keep a low profile, he just got the opposite: a big show in the cabin.
+That is Africa.

-After those early Indiana Jones days plagued of funny –and not so funny– incidents he got better organized.
-He brought to Liberia complete Fire Assay (accuracy 0.2 parts per thousand) and casting equipment and conditioned a 40” container specifically for the gold analysis, casting and packing (in metallic boxes fitted with high-density foam cut to fit the ingots and separated by cardboard) in the bush camp.
+After those early Indiana Jones’ days, plagued of funny –and not so funny– incidents, he got better organized.
+He brought to Liberia a complete fire assay (accuracy 0.2 parts per thousand) and casting equipment and conditioned a 40” container specifically for the gold analysis, casting and packing (in metallic boxes fitted with high-density foam casted to fit the ingots and separated by cardboard) in the bush camp.

-Transport of the gold from the camp to Monrovia was done by helicopter –at that time he was the co-owner of one small air transport company composed by two Mi -8 leased by the other partner in Kazakhstan).
+Transport of the gold from the camp to Monrovia was done by helicopter –at that time he was already the co-owner of one small air transport company composed by two Mi -8, leased by his copartner in Kazakhstan.
 And transport from Abidjan to Europe was done as regular cargo fully insured by Lloyds London.

-He also used to advance some financing, send some logging equipment as loaders to help in earth-moving –as construction of dams or shaft excavation– and facilitate hand-equipment to the miners in return of gold.
-He was also owner –for a while– of one mine site with over 100 workers.
+He also used to advance some financing to the miners, sending some logging equipment, as loaders, to help in earth-moving for the construction of dams or excavation of shafts, and facilitating hand-tools to the miners in return of their gold.
+He was also owner –for a while– of one alluvial mine site with over 100 workers.

-He soon discontinued most of these practices because most of miners used to ran away with the advanced money and others sold the hand-equipment provided and never show up again.
+Soon, he has to discontinue most of these practices because miners used to run away with the advanced money and others sell the tolls provided and never show up again.
 After several bad experiences he concentrated on just buying gold on the camp base.

-In the selling side he got a sole buyer in Andorra.
+On the selling side, he got a sole buyer in Andorra (a landlocked microstate on the Iberian Peninsula).
 It was a private refinery belonging to a family of local bankers.
 The main advantage was that Andorra was not imposing VAT –as all EU countries do– to the importation of gold.

-As PR he also invited the Minister of Lands, Mines and Energy, late Jenkins Dunbar to Andorra and he had to buy a box of Tabasco to season all his European dishes because the Minister fond them insipid.
-Also he put him in a quite tense situation in a meeting with the Andorra’s Ministry of Foreign Affairs, Albert Pintat.
-Mr. Pintat was speaking about how well Andorra is protecting their forest and Dunbar interrupt him saying that “in Andorra they have just trees, not forest.
-Forest is what Liberia has” Mr. Pintat didn’t seem very happy with the point.
+As part of a PR attempt, he also invited the Minister of Lands, Mines and Energy, late Jenkins Dunbar to Andorra and he had to buy a box of Tabasco to condiment all his European dishes, because the Mr. Dunbar fond them insipid.
+The Minister also put him in an awkward situation during a meeting with the Andorra’s Ministry of Foreign Affairs, Albert Pintat.
+Mr. Pintat was speaking about how well Andorra is at protecting its forest when Mr. Dunbar interrupt him saying that: “in Andorra you have just trees, not forest.
+Forest is what Liberia has.”
+Mr. Pintat did not seem incredibly happy with the point.
 Anyhow…

-From 1995 to 2000 he exported from Liberia around 500 Kg of gold bars of Au 22 K for a approximated value of USD 4.8 million (average price for that period per ounce Au 24K was USD 325).
-Considering that Liberia is not a big producer of gold, that the gold transactions were intermittent, that they were in the middle of a civil war, that from 1997 he was fully concentrated in the logging operations, 0.5 Tones of gold was a remarkable figure.
+From 1995 to 2000 he exported from Liberia around 500 Kg of gold bars of 22 K purity, for an approximated value of USD 4.8 million (average price for that period per ounce Au 24K was USD 325).
+Considering that Liberia is not a big producer of gold, that the gold transactions were intermittent, that they were in the middle of a civil war, that from 1997 he was fully concentrated in the logging operations, 0.5 Tons of gold was a remarkable accomplishment.

-After the confiscation of the concession in Liberia he moved his residence to Abidjan.
-There he met two young garimpeiros –gold miners– from Sao Paulo.
+After the confiscation of his forest concession in Liberia by Charles Taylor, he moved his residence to Abidjan.
+There he met two young ‘garimpeiros’ –gold miners– from Sao Paulo.
 They knew each other from Monrovia and the Brazilians were looking for a financial partner to open an office for gold purchasing in Bamako (Mali).

-At that time Mali was Africa’s fourth ranked producer of gold after South Africa, Ghana and Tanzania.
-Gold production was about 40,000 Kg/a –today is the third and production has increase to 55,000 Kg/a.
+At that time, Mali was Africa’s fourth ranked producer of gold after South Africa, Ghana, and Tanzania.
+Gold production was about 40,000 Kg/year –today is the number third as production has jumped to 55,000 Kg/year.

 Small scale operations use rudimentary techniques to process precious substances like gold and diamonds, obtained from gold fields or primary deposits located near or above the earth’s surface.
 Operations are typically organized by village communities.